Summary

 2. Why did Margie hate school?
 Why did she think the old kind of school must have been fun?

 Margie, the narrator of our story, despises her school.
 She finds her lessons monotonous and boring.
-The rare book gave her a glimpse of the past traditional school, and she started to idealize the concept of human teachers, school buildings, and fellow students, daydreaming about the children having fun, cleverly instigating us to probe the purpose of schooling and education.
+The rare book gave her a glimpse of the past traditional school, and she started to idealise the concept of human teachers, school buildings, and fellow students, daydreaming about the children having fun, cleverly instigating us to probe the purpose of schooling and education.